kfstorm/carnivore/README.md

 ### Telegram Bot

 - **telegram-bot/app/main.py**: The main script for the Telegram bot.
-It listens for URLs in messages in a specific channel, clip webpages using the **markclipper** tool, and invokes a post-processing command for further processing.
+It listens for URLs in messages in a specific channel, clip webpages using the **carnivore** tool, and invokes a post-processing command for further processing.

-### Markclipper Core
+### Carnivore Core

-- **markclipper/app/main.py**: The main script of the **markclipper** tool.
+- **carnivore/app/main.py**: The main script of the **carnivore** tool.
 It converts web pages to various formats, currently HTML and Markdown.

 ### Post-Process Scripts